top of page

 Myth 6: Baby Teeth Don’t Need Much Care

 Baby teeth are temporary but crucial.
 They hold space for permanent teeth and help children chew and speak properly.
 Neglecting baby teeth can lead to infections and affect the development of adult teeth.
-Clean your child’s teeth as soon as they appear and schedule dental visits early.
+We should clean our child’s teeth as soon as they appear and schedule dental visits early.

 Myth 7: Dental Problems Are Mostly Genetic

-"Don't let myths prevent you from getting the care you need.
-Schedule your next professional cleaning and check-up today."
+By understanding the truth behind these dental myths, we can take proactive steps to protect our oral health.
+We should not let myths prevent us from getting the care we need.
+Schedule your next professional cleaning and check-up today.

 Comments